xwpken/opensees-shm-tesseract/README.md

   <br><em>Figure 3.
 Frame model, candidate regions, and corroded section geometries.</em>
 </p>

 Two targeted static tests are applied at each site, giving eight load cases.
-Virtual sensors are placed at the three internal finite-element nodes of each candidate member.
+Virtual sensors are placed at the three internal finite element nodes of each candidate member.
 Under every load case, the horizontal displacement, vertical displacement, and rotation returned by `OpenSees` are used as observations.
 The data vector therefore contains $8\times12\times3=288$ nodal response values.
 Synthetic measurements follow

 ```math
 \boldsymbol y_{\mathrm{obs}}